 Why Is Selecting Reverb Important For A Good Mix?

 A lot of mixes stand or fall on their use of reverb – the process is used to give the impression of sounds being in a real acoustic space, providing your mix with front-to-back depth, and is often referred to as the ‘glue’ binding all the different parts of a mix into a coherent whole.
-Using just enough reverb to do these jobs, without overdoing it and turning your track to sonic mush, is one of the major components of the mysterious pro sound.
+Using just enough reverb to do these jobs, without overdoing it and turning your track to sonic mush, is one of the major components of a professional-sounding mix.

-But, as a great writer once said, not all reverb plugins are created equal.
+But, as we’ve said before, not all reverb plugins are created equal.
 Different types of reverbs are good for different applications, so it’s unlikely that you’ll want to use the same plugin for everything.
 You might want to use a plate reverb for drums, and a high-grade convolution reverb for strings or background ambience.
 Often, you don’t want the most ‘natural’ sounding reverb – you want to add a particular colouration to the sound, and that’s why there are so many variations on this vital effect.

 Adding to this idea, most of us have grown up listening to music processed with rather artificial-sounding spring, plate and digital reverbs, and those sounds are ingrained in our subconscious as musically appropriate – it’s what we’re used to hearing.
 So don’t sweat about ‘realism’ too much.